jorgeacetozi/ebook-chat-app-spring-websocket-cassandra-redis-rabbitmq/README.md

-# Free eBook: Building a Real-Time Chat Application with Spring Boot, WebSocket, Cassandra, Redis and RabbitMQ
+# Building a Real-Time Chat Application with Spring Boot, WebSocket, Cassandra, Redis and RabbitMQ

 ![eBook Chat Application](/images/ebook-chat-application.png)

-# Download the free eBook explaining step-by-step the code for ebook-chat project:
+## Check my eBook for a step-by-step code guide for the `ebook-chat` project:
 - https://leanpub.com/building-a-real-time-chat-application-with-spring-boot-websocket-cassandra-redis-and-rabbitmq

+**There is a sample book version available for download on the above link as well.
+It has 80 pages and brings many interesting topics like Introduction to NoSQL, Cassandra, Redis, Spring Boot, Spring Data and Introduction to WebSockets and STOMP protocol**.

 # Technologies used in this project